LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 in melee, using itself as the weapon, with the usual dice and damage bonus.
 This time, the ranged armor stat of the defender is taken into account and, additionally, the speed of the missile (based on shape and weight) figures in the calculation.
-You may propel any item in your inventory (by default you are offered only the appropriate items; press `?`to cycle item menu modes).
+You may propel any item from your inventory (by default you are offered only the appropriate items; press `?`to cycle item menu modes).
 Only items of a few kinds inflict any damage, but some have other effects, beneficial, detrimental or mixed.